What is Sustainability?

 As a business owned by two families, we care about the products you put next to your body every day.
-Co-founder Seher Gürgün, whose family has been weaving towels for three generations, personally oversees the manufacturing process.
+Co-founder Seher Gürgün, whose family has been weaving towels for four generations, personally oversees the manufacturing process.
 We make all of our towels to hotel standards, able to withstand the harsh commercial laundering conditions of the hospitality industry.
 There’s an inside joke in our office that our towels are so good that you’ll never have to buy from us again.
 (But we hope you do!)

 4.)
 Sustainability in Ongoing Energy + Water Efficiency